Transient Behavior of Gossip Opinion Dynamics with Community Structure: Introduction

 \subsection{Outline}

-In Section~\ref{sec_problem} we introduce the considered model and problem.
+In Section~\ref{sec_problem} we introduce the model and the problem studied in the paper.
 Section~\ref{sec_results} provides theoretical results.
 Numerical experiments are presented in Section~\ref{sec_simulation}.
 Section~\ref{sec_conclusion} concludes the paper.
-Some proofs are given in the appendices.
+Some proofs are given in the Appendix.\\